Learn to effectively assess and monitor biodiversity and ecosystems across all biomes.

 The Postgraduate Certificate in Ecological Survey Techniques aims to provide the knowledge, understanding and skills needed to conduct effective ecological field surveys for a range of key taxa, and to analyse field survey data with confidence.

 The PGCert is taught via a mixture of face-to-face, online and experiential learning.
-A choice of modules enables students to explore areas of interest and specialism relevant to their professional needs.
+A choice of modules enables you to explore areas of interest and specialism relevant to your professional needs.

 Drawing on a rich pool of expertise, teaching is conducted by a highly knowledgeable and diverse team of practitioners and academics engaged directly with ecological issues.